Console UI

 Human ingress

-Section titled “Human ingress”The console shows the message composer only when the server config has human_ingress: true.
-This keeps the UI aligned with network policy.
+Section titled “Human ingress”The console shows the message composer only when the server config has human_ingress: true and the current browser session can send human messages.

 What it does not do